mvno/Okanshi/documentation/tutorial.md

     var observer = new MemoryMetricObserver(new MetricMonitorRegistryPoller(DefaultMonitorRegistry.Instance, pollingInterval, collectMetricsOnProcessExit), numberOfSamplesToStore)
 ```

 This observer stores metrics in-memory using a poller getting data from the default monitor registry.
+You can use this observer if you want to *pull* rather than *push* metrics.
+Use the `Okanshi.Endpoint` nuget package for this.

 ### 7.2.
 ConsoleObserver